-Did you try new things during lockdown that you loved so much you plan to keep doing them?
-Haydn Callow, a 74-year-old Army veteran from Somerset, has developed a hidden talent for ukulele construction during the coronavirus lockdown.
+Have you taken up a new hobby during lockdown that you’ve enjoyed so much that you plan to keep doing it?
+Haydn Callow, a 74-year-old army veteran from Somerset, has discovered a hidden talent for building ukuleles during the lockdown.

-As Haydn continued to hone his niche craft, he contacted a professional luthier from Derbyshire and ordered a variety of exotic woods, such as American walnut and pink ivory, serving as the basis for his homemade ukuleles.
+In an effort to perfect his craft, Mr Callow contacted a professional luthier from Derbyshire and ordered a variety of exotic woods, such as American walnut, ovangkol, and pink ivory, which he used as the basis of his handcrafted ukuleles.

-Haydn enlisted in the Royal Army Dental Corps at the age of 16 and served in the British Army for 22 years, touring in Bahrain, Northern Ireland, Germany, and Brunei.
+Mr Callow enlisted in the Royal Army Dental Corps at the age of 16 and served in the British Army for 22 years, touring in Northern Ireland, Bahrain, Germany, and Brunei.

 “The RP has meant that I’ve now got severe tunnel vision in both eyes.
-Obviously it gives an added challenge in producing the instruments, but you get used to it,” Haydn said.
+Obviously, it gives an added challenge to producing the instruments, but you get used to it,” Mr Callow said.

-Director of Operations at Blind Veterans UK, Nicky Shaw, said, “There is so much that we can and must do to support blind veterans to help them maintain physical and emotional wellbeing, and to feel safe, reassured and cared for during this crisis.”
+“There is so much that we can and must do to support blind veterans to help them maintain physical and emotional well-being, and to feel safe, reassured, and cared for during this crisis.”